Payday Superannuation: What employers need to know before 1 July 2026 » Business Chamber Queensland

 • Other amounts which are currently included in an employee’s salary or wages for superannuation guarantee

+The ATO will also have real-time visibility through Single Touch Payroll reporting, allowing it to detect late or missed payments more quickly.
 The Super Guarantee Charge will be redesigned to automatically calculate employer liabilities for any late or missing contributions.
 This means employers won’t need to manually allocate periods or calculate penalties.
 The new Super Guarantee Charge will include the unpaid super amount, interest to compensate employees for lost earnings and administrative costs.
+Stronger penalties will apply for repeat or prolonged non-payment.
+The ATO also plans to consult with employers during the first year of implementation to support a smooth transition.

-The Payday Super changes will have practical impacts on payroll, cash flow and compliance.
+The Payday Super changes will have practical impacts on payroll, cash flow, and compliance.
+Depending on how you currently process superannuation in your business, steps you can take include:

-• Reviewing payroll systems: Ensure your payroll software can process super contributions per pay cycle and integrate with Single Touch Payroll.
+• Reviewing your payroll systems: Ensure your payroll software can process super contributions per pay cycle and integrate with Single Touch Payroll.
 Automating this process will reduce errors and compliance risk.
+Major platforms such as Xero, MYOB and Employment Hero are expected to update their systems before the 2026 start date.

 • Planning for cash flow impacts: Conduct a cash flow analysis and consider strategies such as maintaining a larger cash reserve or adjusting payment cycles to ensure liquidity.